PrivateHelpers/ws/README.md

 # ws
-The BitteSehr WebService for the HelpersApp "Gerne" and the RefugeeApp "Danke"
+The BitteSehr WebService for the HelpersApp "Gerne" and the RefugeeApp "Danke".